Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Hilbert pair wavelets

+Thus we can interpret~$V_j$ as the space of \emph{functions up to (but excluding) details at scale~$j$}.
+To be precise, we demand that the $V_j$ form a complete filtration of $L^2(\RR)$, i.e.,

-and demand that the wavelets at scale~$j$ span exactly the orthogonal complement of~$V_j$ in~$V_{j+1}$:
+and that the wavelets at scale~$j$ span exactly the orthogonal complement of~$V_j$ in~$V_{j+1}$:

 for all $j\in\ZZ$.
-Thus we can interpret~$V_j$ as the space of \emph{functions up to (but excluding) details at scale~$j$}.
 A sequence of subspaces~$\{V_j\}_{j\in\ZZ}$ as above is said to form a \emph{multiresolution analysis}, since \cref{eq:V=V+W} allows to recursively decompose a signal in some~$V_j$ scale by scale.
 The orthogonality between scaling and wavelet function is well-illustrated by the \emph{Haar wavelet} (see \cref{fig:scaling and wavelet},~(a)), which was used in Qi's exact holographic mapping~\cite{qi2013exact}.
 We will use pairs of wavelets that are tailored to target the vacuum of the Dirac theory (see \cref{subsec:approx hilbert pair} below).

 Wavelet bases as above can be obtained by deriving them from filters.
 A sequence~$g_s \in \ell^2(\ZZ)$ is called a \emph{scaling filter} (or \emph{low-pass filter}) if its Fourier transform satisfies, for all $\theta\in\RR/2\pi\ZZ$,